JIHAN-MD/Musafir_Mate/README.md

    ![homepage](https://github.com/user-attachments/assets/13d4da0b-5957-4ca6-8725-9f2acf5feddd)

-    This is the homepage of our website, **Taqwa Travels**.
+    This is the homepage of our website, **Musfir Mate**.
 It includes six navigation options: Home, Destinations, Hotels, Restaurants, Travel Packages, and Prayer Spaces.
 The **Get        Started** button leads to the login page.
 Users can also log in or log out from the navigation bar.

 2. Login